schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 :for f in globpath(&rtp, 'compiler/*.vim', 0, 1) | echo fnamemodify(f, ':t:r') | endfor
 ```

-In typical vim fashion, the set of compiler plugins spans from different
+In typical vim fashion, the set of compiler plugins spans from slightly older tools,
-`fortran` flavours to slightly more modern tools such as `gleam-build`.
+such as different `fortran` flavours, to slightly more modern tools such as `gleam-build`.

 A few that might be of interest:
 - `cargo` and `rustc` for rust development.